West Branch Delaware River: Fishing

-The West Branch is tailwater fishery.
+The West Branch is a tailwater fishery.
 This means the same cold water releases that keep it cooler in the summer, keep the river a little warmer in the winter and early spring.
 The upper section can be cleaner than other rivers during periods of heavy runoff.
 During high water on the Cannonsville Reservoir, many bait fish spill over the dam.
-These factors all provide and excellent environment for trout to thrive in.
+These factors all provide an excellent environment for trout to thrive in.

-The trout population in this river is naturally reproducing, during the warm months stocked trout from smaller and warmer tributaries will seek sanctuary in its cool water.
+The trout population in this river is naturally reproducing.
+During the warm months stocked trout from smaller and warmer tributaries will seek sanctuary in their cool water.
 The West Branch Delaware River was divided into two sections when the Cannonsville Reservoir was formed.
-Downstream of the Cannonsville Reservoir, there are large numbered wild populations of brown trout and rainbow trout and an occasional brook trout can be caught although none are stocked.
-Seasonal anadromous runs of american shad with reports of occasional striped bass.
+Downstream of the Cannonsville Reservoir, there are large numbers of wild populations of brown trout and rainbow trout and an occasional brook trout can be caught although none are stocked.
+Seasonal anadromous runs of American shad with reports of occasional striped bass.
 This section is considered one of the best fly fishing trout streams in the United States, due to the cold water released from the reservoir.